BartMassey/ttt-bench/README.md

 * Haskell[bobw]: A "best of both worlds" version of the Haskell code using `Data.Array.IO` but with cleaned-up functional style.
 Compiled with GHC 7.10.3 with `-O2`.

+* PHP: Contributed by Matthew Slocum.
+Run with PHP 5.6.22.

 * Python[pypy]: Using the PyPy JIT compiler version 5.1.2 with GCC 5.3.1.